Study a Psychology Degree at Salford

 Psychology has many sub-fields which span across different fascinating subject areas including, but not limited to; development, social behaviour, sport, education and media.
 This means that a degree in Psychology really does open many doors for you when it comes to choosing a career.
 The beauty of psychology is that you can tailor your experience and head down the route that interests you the most.

 At Salford, we have six Psychology degrees, which you can find out more about below.
-Our range of degrees allows you to specialise in different areas of the discipline, such as human and animal behaviour, sport, counselling, English language and criminology.
+Our range of degrees allows you to specialise in different areas of the discipline, such as human and animal behaviour, sport, counselling, and criminology.

 Start your study journey